WeiDUorg/weidu/README-WeiDU-Changes.txt

+Versione 232:
+  * Fixed blah blah blah for the benefit of non-English speaking people.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead of the ones it was told to.